whiteknight6766/KoboldHAPlugin/README.md

 2. Reboot HomeAssistant.
 3. From the main dashboard:<br><p>
-  Click settings, <br>><p>
+  Click settings, <br><p>
-  Click devices and services,<br>><p>
+  Click devices and services,<br><p>
-  Add integration, "Kobold conversation"<br>><p>
+  Add integration, "Kobold conversation"<br><p>
-      The first box is for a human friendly name<br>><p>
+      The first box is for a human friendly name<br><p>
-      The second box is your API key -go get one its free- <br>><p>
+      The second box is your API key -go get one its free- <br>
           The default is the horde Anonymous user, complete with end of the line privlidges.
-That key is 0000000000<br>
+That key is 0000000000<br><p>
-      Third box is the base url, this should be the default as entered.
+      Third box is the base url, this should be the default as entered. <br>
       However, the local version of Koboldcpp does has its own API.
-So you could point that at your local machine for full offline mode if that is your particular kink. head on over to https://github.com/LostRuins/koboldcpp and check them out.<br>
+So you could point that at your local machine for full offline mode if that is your particular kink.
+Head on over to https://github.com/LostRuins/koboldcpp and check them out.<br>

 Setup your assistant - From the main dashboard:
   Click Settings